Nematic Fluctuations in Iron-Oxychalcogenide Mott Insulators: Experimental and Theoretical Results

-The NMR relaxation rate we observed, in which an unusual power-law form $1/T_{1}\simeq T^{3}$ emerges smoothly from $1/T_{1}\simeq T^2\exp(-\Delta/T)$ behavior for 30\,K $<$ $T$ $<$ $T_{N}$, suggests the activation of an additional spin fluctuation channel below 30\,K. We now address this novel observation, and investigate its origin in the framework of a $S$ = 1 Heisenberg model with appreciable geometric frustration, an additional bi-quadratic term, and single-ion anisotropy as is appropriate for Fe-based systems.
+The NMR $1/T_{1}$ behavior for 30\,K $<$ $T$ follow an unusual $T^{3}$ power-law form which suggests the activation of an additional spin fluctuation channel.
+We now address the origin of this behavior within the framework of an $S$ = 1 Heisenberg model with appreciable geometric frustration, an additional bi-quadratic term, and single-ion anisotropy as is appropriate for Fe-based systems.